TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

     taito start

-Make sure that everything has been initialized (e.g database) (add `--clean` to make a clean reinit):
+Make sure that everything has been initialized (e.g database, generated schemas) (add `--clean` to make a clean reinit):

     taito init